FAQ: Can I Use PTO After Giving Two Weeks’ Notice?

 • Finish on good terms.
 The last thing for the employee is to leave the company on good terms.
 Not only is it possible they will work for the same company sometime in the future, but companies also talk to one another.
 Employees who leave on good terms might also get a good reference for the next job.

 Can you take PTO after giving notice?
 Yes, the employee can do that.
-But they will need to communicate with their employers to ensure as smooth of a transition as possible.
+But they will need to communicate with their employers to ensure as smooth a transition as possible.